-Conversion rate is the percentage of visitors who complete a desired action on a website, during a time period.
-Any valuable engagement your visitors make may count as a desired action, as long as it fulfills your webpage’s goal.
-Remember, every page should have a primary goal.
+Conversion rate is the percentage of visitors who complete a desired website action while visiting a website.
+Any valuable engagement your visitors make may be the desired action if it fulfills your webpage’s goal.
+Remember, every web page should have a primary goal.

 You can choose to measure the number of visitors who: